webplatform/docs/css/properties/grid-auto-flow/index.md

 |Description=Causes items to be placed by filling each column in turn, adding new columns as necessary.
 }}{{CSS Property Value
 |Data Type=dense
 |Description=If specified, the auto-placement algorithm uses a "dense" packing algorithm approach, which attempts to fill in holes in the grid if smaller items come up later.
-(By contract, the default auto-placement algorithm packing approach is "sparse", which permanently skips spaces that it cannot fill with the current grid item.)
+(By contrast, the default auto-placement algorithm packing approach is "sparse", which permanently skips spaces that it cannot fill with the current grid item.)

 Note: This may cause items to appear out-of-order.
 }}